 The highly anticipated console, the PlayStation 5 has finally been released.
-As a result, many are wondering what games are available for Sony’s next-gen console at launch and beyond.
-Therefore, in this article, we have created a comprehensive review of the best PS5 games.
+As a result, many are wondering what the top games are for Sony’s PS5 next-gen console.
+Therefore, in this article, we have created a comprehensive list of the best PS5 games you can play now.

 Call of Duty: Black Ops – Cold War

 After dabbling with the future, popular shooters like Call of Duty and Battlefield are bringing it back to the good old days.
 Call of Duty: Black Ops – Cold War, in particular, will bring gamers back to the Cold War era.

 Thanks to the trailer, we already know what to expect from the latest Black Ops title.
 Fan favourites such as Alex Mason, Frank Woods, and Jason Hudson will all return in this all-new shooter.
 Their mission?
 Find out who the Soviet spy Perseus is, who, by the way, is based on an actual person that supposedly successfully infiltrated the US government at the time.